Tax Law and Public Finance Workshop

 This workshop introduces students to current research in tax policy and gives them an opportunity to develop skills in reading and critiquing contemporary legal and economic scholarship.

-Professor of Law
+University of Chicago Law School

 U.S. Department of the Treasury

 “Who’s on (the 1040) First?
 Determinants and Consequences of Spouses’ Name Order on Joint Returns”

 “Funding High-Poverty School Districts: Federal Policy Tools and the Limits of Incentives”